ilyachur/cmake4vim/README.md

 ## Supported CMake version

-The plugin supports all CMake versions since 2.8.
+The plugin requires CMake 3.21 or newer.

-Since the CMake 3.14 version the plugin uses file API, this feature helps to have more information about CMake project and implement a smart detection of executable files for `:CMakeRun` command.
+The plugin uses the CMake file API, this feature helps to have more information about the CMake project and implements a smart detection of executable files for the `:CMakeRun` command.

 ## References